MapleCCC/Query-MTR-Close-Time-Today/README.md

 '
 ```

-Note that the script actually `try its best effort`.
-It's inevitable to have to make certain amounts of assumptions about the web content structure and announcement context pattern.
-These assumptions have different confidence to hold true for various periods.
-The script has been carefully and intentionally written with the principle `failure is better than unsoundness` in mind, adhereing to a more restricted fault-tolerant style, in order to reduce chance of yielding unsoundness as much as possible.
-However it's impossible to eradicate all the unsoundness, due to the natural complexity and uncertainty of third-party website.
-Be advised that the query result could be unreliable and use to your own risk.
+## Installation

-## Install
+### Prerequisites

-> Prerequisites: Python 3.6 and some optional third-party libraries, if more advanced feature support is desired.
+Python 3.6 and some optional third-party libraries, if more advanced feature support is desired.

 ```bash
 git clone https://github.com/MapleCCC/Query-MTR-Close-Time-Today.git